-WHAT IS MY CHILD ENTITLES TO?
+WHAT IS MY CHILD ENTITLED TO?

 All children aged between 3 and 4 are entitled to 15 hours a week of free early education for 38 weeks per academic year starting from the term following the child’s third birthday.